tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidate.md

   - Go to Google/Ask/Yahoo/Bing/Duckduckgo to search for keyword such as "credit card" or "loan"
 *  Test that ads from DNT-respecting sites (https://www.eff.org/files/effdntlist.txt) are not hidden or clicked
 *  Test ad parsing from within dynamically-created iframes (New York Times, Pirate Bay)
 *  Test that no ads are collected in incognito/private-browsing windows
+   *In Chrome, first go to chrome://extensions and check "Allow in incognito" for AdNauseam

 ###Functions Testing